Galaxy of Terror: Plot

-On the Quest, the ship's cook join the remaining survivors.
-The crew return to the pyramid.
-There, Baelon elects to stay behind and is torn apart by a monster.
-Meanwhile, inside the pyramid, Alluma, Ranger, and Cabren are separated by moving walls.
-Ranger begins to feel the terror effect, and is soon attacked by a double.
-He manages to fend the double off, regains control of himself while doing so, and the double fades away.
-Alluma is attacked by tentacles which crush her head.
-Rangers finds Cabren, the other remaining survivor, and tells him.
-Deep inside the pyramid, Cabren discovers that Kore is really the Master, who has been masquerading as Kore on board the Quest.
-He tells Cabren that he has "won the game."
-The pyramid turns out to be an ancient toy for the children of a long-extinct race, built to test their ability to control fear.
-Cabren is then forced to confront the creatures which the crew were attacked and also zombified versions of the dead crew, all of which he kills.
-Cabren states that he will not play this game, and will simply leave the planet.
-Kore's dying words express doubt that Cabren will be able to change his fate.
-Angered, Cabren kills the Master's previous host body.
-However, the Master cannot die, and Cabren becomes his new host.
+All the surviving Quest crewmembers return to the pyramid, where Baelon elects to stay behind and is torn apart by a monster.
+Inside the pyramid, Alluma, Ranger and Cabren are separated by moving walls.
+Ranger feels a rush of terror and before being attacked by a double.
+Regaining control of himself, he fends off the double, which fades away.
+Alluma, crawling through a tunnel, is attacked by tentacles which crush her head.
+Ranger and Specialist Cabren later discover that the planet creates monsters to attack people based upon their individual fears.
+Inside the pyramid, the two meet Kore, the ship's cook.

+Cabren discovers that Kore is really the Master, who was masquerading as the cook on board the Quest.
+The pyramid is an ancient toy for the children of a long-extinct race, built to test their ability to control fear.
+Cabren is forced to confront the creatures which attacked the crew and also zombified versions of the victims, all of which he kills.
+After defeating his final challenge, Cabren "wins" the game.
+Kore starts dying, and the energy that engulfed his face engulfs Cabren.
+Stating that he will not play the game, Cabren decides to leave Morganthus.
+Kore's dying words express doubt that Cabren will manage to change his fate.
+Angered, Cabren kills Kore, but as the Master himself cannot die, he becomes the new Planet Master.